Overload119/indent-sort/README.md

 # Indent Sort

-- Sorts while respecting indentation.
-Useful for when you have method in a class for example and you want to sort the methods, not the lines themselves.
+A normal line sort can ruin the layout and syntax of indented code.
+This plugin aims to respect indentation while sorting, useful for sorting method names, or props of a React component.

+## Usage

-- Uses the indentation from the line of the caret and sorts in respect to that.
+- Uses the indentation from the first highlighted line.
+- Makes some assumptions about the indented code.
+Namely:
+  - Newlines are preserved and kept in the same order.
+  - Include single-character lines as part of the indentation block.

 ![Indent Sort](./demo.gif)